werckme/werckmeister/manual.md

  On mac and linux, make sure that you have fluidsynth installed.

+ If you are using multiple sound fonts with multiple devices, make sure to use the program change argument “_pc” in the instrument definition, otherwise no

+ soundfont change will be triggered internally.

  You can set an environment variable `WM_SOUNDFONT_PATH` to add a search path for soundfont files. *(only one path supported)*
 <br><br><br>